INDIANAPOLIS – Chuck Pagano routinely talks about the ultimate goal of "hoisting the Lombardi".

 It's pretty clear that Pagano's players have listened to their head coach.

-“You know it has an extra ‘oomph’ because the easiest way to get into the dance is to take care of your division,” defensive end
+"You know it has an extra 'oomph' because the easiest way to get into the dance is to take care of your division," defensive end Cory Redding said of the Jaguars game.

 "Just because it is a division game, it's a conference game, it does add an extra oomph."